The Sacrament of the Last Supper: Background

 The Sacrament of the Last Supper was completed during Dalí's post-World War II period, which is characterized by his increased interest in science, optical illusion and religion.
 During this time he became a devout Roman Catholic and simultaneously was astonished by the "atomic age".
 Dalí himself labelled this era in his work "Nuclear Mysticism".
 He sought to combine traditional Christian iconography with images of disintegration.
 This is especially apparent in his piece The Madonna of Port Lligat, which was completed six years earlier.

 The painting was not commissioned.
 After purchasing the Crucifixion and then giving it to the Metropolitan Museum of Art, collector and banker Chester Dale told Dalí he "had to do one more religious picture".
 Dale believed that this picture was "too important to keep for a few" and so donated it to the National Gallery.
-In a paragraph in the National Gallery's curatorial file but missing from all published accounts, Dalí wrote of this picture:
+In a paragraph in the National Gallery's curatorial file but missing from previous published accounts, Dalí wrote of this picture:

 Description

 The Sacrament of the Last Supper depicts thirteen figures gathered around a table.
 Assuming this painting is in line with traditional symbolism the figures are Christ and his 12 Apostles.
 Christ is the central figure in the painting placed directly on the horizon line.
 Behind him on the intersection point of perspective rests the source of sunlight, making the Christ figure the focus of the painting.
 He points upward directing the viewer's attention to a dominating transparent torso with arms stretched outward spanning the width of the picture plane.
 The scene's setting is within a transparent dodecahedron or twelve-sided space as perceived in the pentagon-shaped windowpanes behind the table.
-In the background is a familiar landscape of Catalonia, which Dalí has included in his paintings numerous times, one example being his famous painting The Persistence of Memory.
+In the background is a familiar landscape of Catalonia, which Dalí has included in his paintings numerous times, one example being his famous 1931 painting The Persistence of Memory.